sickozell/SickoCV/README.md

 ## Blender8
 ### 8 single crossfade mixers with modulation
 #### - Description:
-'blender8' is a set of 8 crossfade mixers between two signals.
+'blender8' is a set of 8 crossfade mixers of two signals.
 As the previous one it can be used either with cv signals or audio sources.
 Mix can be modulated by uni/bipolar signals.
 Audio rate modulations are allowed.
 #### - Detailed instructions:
 'blender8' provides 8 mono crossfade mixers and differs from 'blender' module in the following things.
 Only the IN2 input signal can be phase inverted.
-If a CV input is connected for modulation, CV sets the mix percentage and the MIX knob becomes the CVn attenuverter.
+If a CV input is connected for modulation, CV sets the mix percentage and the MIX knob becomes the CV attenuverter.

 ## bToggler / bToggler Compact
 ### Buffered stereo signal toggle switch router, with VCA and ASR envelope generator, in regular and compact form factor